bpmutter/RappaMappa/README.md

   - [x] db cloud hosting
   - [x] create separate dev/production environments
 - [ ] Create project README (4 hours)
+- [ ] BUG: when use searches on about page, it doesn't redirect to main page (although the search is processed correctly). should be a straightforward redirect

 ## Stretch Goals
 - [ ] Data visualization page (whole day)